vi/websocat/doc.md

     websocat [FLAGS] [OPTIONS] <addr1> <addr2>  (advanced mode)

 FLAGS:
+        --dump-spec                             [A] Instead of running, dump the specifiers representation to stdout -e, --set-environment                       Set WEBSOCAT_* environment variables when doing exec:/cmd:/sh-c:
+                                                Currently it's WEBSOCAT_URI and WEBSOCAT_CLIENT for
+                                                request URI and client address (if TCP) Beware of ShellShock or similar security problems.
-        --dump-spec                  [A] Instead of running, dump the specifiers representation to stdout -E, --exit-on-eof                Close a data transfer direction if the other one reached EOF --linemode-strip-newlines    [A] Don't include trailing \n or \r\n coming from streams in WebSocket messages -0, --null-terminated            Use \0 instead of \n for linemode --no-line                    [A] Don't automatically insert line-to-message transformation --no-fixups                  [A] Don't perform automatic command-line fixups.
+    -E, --exit-on-eof                           Close a data transfer direction if the other one reached EOF --jsonrpc                               Format messages you type as JSON RPC 2.0 method calls.
+First word becomes method name, the rest becomes parameters, possibly automatically wrapped in [].
+        --linemode-strip-newlines               [A] Don't include trailing \n or \r\n coming from streams in WebSocket messages
+    -0, --null-terminated                       Use \0 instead of \n for linemode --no-line                               [A] Don't automatically insert line-to-message transformation --no-fixups                             [A] Don't perform automatic command-line fixups.
 May destabilize websocat operation.
 Use --dump-spec without --no-fixups to discover what is being inserted automatically and read the full manual about Websocat internal workings.
     -1, --one-message                           Send and/or receive only one message.
 Use with --no-close and/or -u/-U.
         --oneshot                               Serve only once.
+Not to be confused with -1 (--one-message) --exec-sighup-on-stdin-close            [A] Make exec: or sh-c: or cmd: send SIGHUP on UNIX when input is closed.
+        --exec-sighup-on-zero-msg               [A] Make exec: or sh-c: or cmd: send SIGHUP on UNIX when facing incoming zero-length message.
-Not to be confused with -1 (--one-message) -q                               Suppress all diagnostic messages, except of startup errors -s, --server-mode                Simple server mode: specify TCP port or addr:port as single argument -S, --strict                     strict line/message mode: drop too long messages instead of splitting them, drop incomplete lines.
+    -q                                          Suppress all diagnostic messages, except of startup errors --reuser-send-zero-msg-on-disconnect    [A] Make reuse-raw: send a zero-length message to the peer when some clients disconnects.
+    -s, --server-mode                           Simple server mode: specify TCP port or addr:port as single argument -S, --strict                                strict line/message mode: drop too long messages instead of splitting them, drop incomplete lines.
         --udp-oneshot                           [A] udp-listen: replies only one packet per client -u, --unidirectional                        Inhibit copying data in one direction -U, --unidirectional-reverse                Inhibit copying data in the other direction (or maybe in both directions if combined with -u)
         --unlink                                [A] Unlink listening UNIX socket before binding to it -V, --version                               Prints version information
     -v                                          Increase verbosity level to info or further -b, --binary                                Send message to WebSockets as binary messages -n, --no-close                              Don't send Close message to websocket on EOF -t, --text                                  Send message to WebSockets as text messages

 OPTIONS:
         --queue-len <broadcast_queue_len>